Many thanks to Bang2writer Jon Ryan, who asks this question on the FB page:

 Take notes on people’s reactions.
 Listen to their suggestions.
 Remember what you first conceived and whether those suggestions add something, or change it beyond recognition.
 Weigh everything up very carefully.
 Sit on your loglines a while, return to them with fresh eyes.
 Do it all over again.

 From there, write a one page pitch.
 After that, a treatment.
 See what the people who liked your pitch think of those!
 And so on.

 … Then – and only then, once your concept is rock solid, like Jon says – should you write your draft.
 It won’t take long.
 It’ll practically write itself.

 And no, I don’t mean make a nuisance of yourself, btw.
 You’ll soon find yourself unfriended and blocked and avoided in the cafeteria at LondonSWF if *all* you do it pitch your ass off to people 24/7.
 It’s all about engagement: give AND take.

 And never ever tell fibs about the status of your project.
-If someone likes your pitch and asks whether you have a finished screenplay?
-Never say you have, then go home and rush a draft out.
+If someone likes your pitch, never tell them your unfinished screenplay is ready, then go home and rush a draft out.
 Industry people read screenplays all day, so guess what: THEY CAN TELL.

 Yet if you’re honest, someone might see an opportunity to work WITH you – what’s not to like there?

 So get writing and polishing and pitching those loglines.
 What’s the worst that can happen?